 If you use a laptop, then upgrading your processor and graphics card aren't viable options.
 Instead, if you can get your hands on an external GPU, this will provide your laptop with the resources it needs to playback your GoPro videos without any choppiness.

 Step 1: Install your eGPU software on the laptop.

 Step 2: Plug-in your eGPU.
 Connect your eGPU to your laptop using a Thunderbolt cable and click "OK" when asked to allow the connection.

 Step 4: Once the connection is established with your laptop (and display if needed), you're good to go.

 Lagging videos are content that has audio/video delays, freezes, and jerking.
-This stuttering really makes watching anything a chore.
+This stuttering makes watching anything a chore.
 Imagine sharing a video of you pulling off a cool skateboard trick, and the second you launch into the air, the video freezes.
 The worst, right?
-In many cases, this issue is the result of your video being corrupted.
+In many cases, this issue is the result of your video is corrupted.